devonzuegel/middleman-sass-slim-mobile-boilerplate/README.md

 ##Summary:

-This is my personal site, built with Middleman and based on a mobile HTML5 boilerplate.
+This is the boilerplate for a mobile-friendly site.
+It was built with Middleman and based on a mobile HTML5 boilerplate, and I extended the boilerplate to also use compass/sass and slim.
 You can find this 'mobile first' baseline [here](https://github.com/shichuan/mobile-html5-boilerplate).
-I extended the boilerplate to also use compass/sass and slim.

 ##License: